kusut/kusut/posts/hello-world.rst

 I tried mercurial hooks and it went well.
 I also installed python 2.7.1 and blogofile on the server, so the blog can be built there.
 I have a feeling that I will not decide on this matter for a long time and continue to use only ssh and scp.
 Nevertheless, I am going to put this on revision control even if I do not end up using its hooks for deployment.

-**Update** : I chose to use fabric to manage this blog.
-Only compiled html files are deployed (build locally).